JoshuaKGoldberg/JoshuaKGoldberg/README.md

 ### Other Utilities

-I've also created a spattering of other useful projects you might be interested in.
+I also work on a spattering of other useful projects you might be interested in.

 <table width="100%">
   <thead>